wax-office-of-inspector-general/waxguilds/reports/eosphereiobp/latest.md

 **URLs**: https://github.com/eosphere/HeadsUp-Monitoring-Alerts

 **Update**:
-In this last period, the HeadsUp Team have been testing the release candidate that will be used as final for the v0.1 Beta as all phase features have now been incorporated:
+In this last period, the HeadsUp Team have been testing the release candidate that will be used as final for the v0.1 Beta as all phase features have now been incorporated.

-- Weighted Alerts
-- Alert Reminders
-- More Detailed Alerts, include error value, last updated and current value
-- Incorporated user requested UI updates
-- Modular approach to Metric Processing making it significantly easier to expand the number of metrics and alerts in future.
-- Automation of the deployment lifecycle so we can deploy faster and with less risk moving forward.

-The plan is to have a rock solid base going forward and we are almost there.
+As you have heard us mention before we have found bugs and tricky gremlins that needed to be taken care of.

+However we are in the home straight, with only one issue remaining.. we have found a bug with the Ingestor disconnecting and reconnecting.

+Mark is on the case, we suspect that it has to do with with an unexpected API response from a node that was experiencing networking issues.. the ingestor didn't know what to do with this response.

+We expect to release v0.1 in the coming week.

-If you would like to give HeadsUp a try, join our Telegram Group (https://t.me/headsup_monitoring_alerts) for github links and instructions on the current stable Alpha release.
+Please join our Telegram Group (https://t.me/headsup_monitoring_alerts) for the latest release information as well as github links and instructions .

 ---